-Based on the propulsion and engine running points, as previously found, the layout diagram of a relevant main engine may be drawn-in.
-The specified MCR point (M) must be inside the limitation lines of the layout diagram; if it is not, the propeller speed will have to be changed or another main engine type must be chosen.
-Yet, in special cases point M may be located to the right of the line L_1 - L_2 , see 'Optimising Point' below'.
+Based on the propulsion and engine running points, found previously, the layout diagram of a relevant main engine can be drawn-in.
+The SMCR point (M) must be inside the limitation lines of the layout diagram; if it is not, the propeller speed must be changed or another main engine type chosen.